• Skip to main content

 Beware of low blood sugars

-Remember, above all else, it’s very easy to over-treat a high blood sugar and wind up low.
+Remember, above all else, it’s very easy to over-treat a high blood sugar with insulin and wind up low.
 Then you’ll be tempted to binge-eat and wind up high again.
 This blood sugar roller coaster is exhausting — and dangerous, too.

 Frequently finding yourself on the blood sugar roller coaster means your approach to taking insulin and/or how you treat low blood sugars isn’t working and needs some fine-tuning.
 Work with your healthcare team to reduce and prevent these wild swings to ensure your overall safety and quality of life!